icopy-site/awesome/docs/awesome/awesome-fp-js.md

 * [js-joda](https://github.com/js-joda/js-joda) – An immutable date and time library that provides a simple, domain-driven and clean API based on the ISO8601 calendar.
 * [\_part\_](https://github.com/AutoSponge/_part_) – A micro library that encourages functional programming by making native methods available as partially applied functions.
 * [claire](https://github.com/robotlolita/claire) – A property-based testing library for clearly specifying code invariants and behaviour.
-* [FPO.js](https://github.com/getify/fpo) – FP library for JavaScript by Kyle Simpson (https://github.com/stoeffel/awesome-fp-js/blob/master/aka getify).
+* [FPO.js](https://github.com/getify/fpo) – FP library for JavaScript by Kyle Simpson (aka getify).
 Supports named-argument style methods.
 * [Javascript Parser Combinator](https://github.com/d-plaindoux/parsec) – Javascript parser combinator implementation inspired by the Haskell's Parsec
 * [fun-task](https://github.com/rpominov/fun-task) – An abstraction for managing asynchronous code in JS.
 Tasks are similar to Promises with the key difference that Tasks can represent a computation while Promises can represent only the results of a computation.
 Ships with Flow type definitions.
 * [most](https://github.com/cujojs/most) – Ultra-high performance reactive programming to help you compose asynchronous operations on streams of values and events without many of the hazards of side effects and mutable shared state.